 8. Look after yourself

 When you are self-employed you will need lots of energy.
 Taking care of your wellbeing is essential.
 Take regular exercise, drink plenty of water and eat a balanced diet.
 The trick is to plan ahead.
-Schedule time in your diary for the gym, a swim or a walk.
+Schedule time in your diary for a regular walk or exercise.